zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 )
 ```

-### 2. Convert the LORA model to use custom Concrete ML layers
+### 2. Convert the LoRA model to use custom Concrete ML layers

 Next, we need to integrate the LoRA-adapted `peft_model` into the Concrete ML hybrid FHE training framework.
 This is done using the `LoraTrainer` class, which handles the logic of encrypting outsourced computations, running the forward and backward passes, and updating the LoRA adapter weights.